Why has an Anticoagulation Management Clinic been established?

 The Anticoagulation Management Clinic (AMC) is sometimes referred to as the "Coumadin Clinic."
-The AMC is staffed by Registered Nurses, who are certified in anticoagulation therapy.
-These nurses monitor and manage the medications your medical provider has prescribed to prevent blood clots.
+The AMC is staffed by Registered Nurses, who are certified to monitor anticoagulation therapy.
+These nurses provide INR testing and manage the blood thinner medications (Warfarin/Coumadin) your medical provider has prescribed for you to prevent blood clots.

 What are the benefits of the AMC?

-Comprehensive assessment of the effectiveness of your anticoagulation medication, which includes:
+At each visit a comprehensive assessment of the effectiveness of your anticoagulation medication will be completed.
+This assessment includes: